-- ✓ For newly constructed multi-family rental housing containing five or more units and substantial rehabilitation of multi-family rental housing with 15 or more units: - A minimum of five percent of total dwelling units (but not less than one unit) must be made accessible for individuals with mobility impairments; - An additional two percent of dwelling units (but not less than one) must be made accessible for persons with hearing or vision impairments. - ✓ Units that are made accessible must be located on an accessible route (either on the ground floor, or on a floor that is served by an elevator). - ✓ When alterations to a unit are not substantial, any alterations that are made to the multifamily. dwelling unit must be made to be accessible to and usable by individuals with disabilities. - ✓ A rehabilitation project is considered substantial when the rehabilitation costs are 75 percent or more of the replacement cost of the complete facility.
+- ✓ For newly constructed multi-family rental housing containing five or more units and substantial rehabilitation of multi-family rental housing with 15 or more units: - A minimum of five percent of total dwelling units (but not less than one unit) must be made accessible for individuals with mobility impairments; - An additional two percent of dwelling units (but not less than one) must be made accessible for persons with hearing or vision impairments. - Units that are made accessible must be located on an accessible route (either on the ground floor, or on a floor that is served by an elevator). - ✓ When alterations to a unit are not substantial, any alterations that are made to the multifamily dwelling unit must be made to be accessible to and usable by individuals with disabilities. - ✓ A rehabilitation project is considered substantial when the rehabilitation costs are 75 percent or more of the replacement cost of the complete facility. - ✓ Accessible features must meet the requirements of the Uniform Federal Accessibility Standard (UFAS).